 The project is the first to be funded by the James S. Ruebel Honors Fellowship for Innovative Experiences, named in honor of Dr. Ruebel, who served as dean of the Honors College from 2000 until his death in 2016.
 Established with a generous gift from the Edmund F. and Virginia B. Ball Foundation and supplemented by gifts from several other donors, the fund will eventually support several students each year as they pursue a distinctive international or innovative community experience, or perhaps an experience that combines both elements.

 Creating a team

 Playing the role of consultant on Hannah’s project is Renee Twibell, MA ’84, a Ball State nursing professor who also serves as nurse researcher at IU Health Ball Memorial Hospital.

 She believes Hannah’s research project has the potential to be groundbreaking.

-“Hannah has pulled together an amazing research team from a variety of fields, which ensures we will have a strong study,” said Dr. Twibell, who teaches in the master’s and doctoral nursing programs at Ball State.
+“Hannah is pulling together a research team from a variety of fields, which ensures we will have a strong study,” said Dr. Twibell, who teaches in the master’s and doctoral nursing programs at Ball State.
 “Creating this team is impressive for an undergraduate because few students that young have the relational and communication skills to reach out to the right people.
 It will be quite an experience to be a support for Hannah as this project unfolds.”